MC Chris: Music

 Ward originally performed with The Lee Majors.
 While he is one of the artists most closely associated with the genre of nerdcore, he had been hesitant to accept the nerdcore label and described his music as "a genre in and of itself". as well as expressing concern over limiting himself to such a narrow audience and subject matter.
 He has appeared in news stories dealing with nerd culture and nerdcore.
 Of his nerdcore background, he said, "It's nice that a lot of folks consider me part of it.
 It's actually embarrassing how I used to think I was the only one playing with Star Wars toys and making music, and it just wasn't true.
 I have absolutely no problem with the label now."
 Although he has collaborated with various labels in the past, including Good Charlotte's DC Flag, MC Chris primarily self-releases his music independently.

-Controversies

-In July 2012, Ward instructed security guards at his Philadelphia show to eject an audience member who had criticized his opening act, Richie Branson, on Twitter.
-Following backlash from fans, Ward issued a video apology, and the fan received a refund, later describing the humiliation in a Reddit post.